library-pals/read-action/README.md

           git push

       # Create pull request instead of directly committing if book is missing metadata
-      # Occasionally, some books returned from node-isbn may be missing a few properties.
+      # Occasionally, some books returned from @library-pals/isbn may be missing a few properties.
       # Add this step to your workflow if you want the ability to fix the missing data by making the action open a new pull request.
       # You can customize the properties that will trigger a pull request with the `required-metadata` input.
       - name: If book needs review, create a pull request to review book metadata